intel/libipt/doc/man/pt_config.3.md

     The *pt_errata* structure is a collection of one-bit-fields, one for each supported erratum.
 Duplicate errata are indicated by comments for the erratum for which the workaround was first implemented.
-Set the field of an erratum to enable the correspondig workaround.
+Set the field of an erratum to enable the corresponding workaround.

     The *pt_errata* structure is declared as: